Reconfigurable Intelligent Surface-Assisted Localization in OFDM Systems with Carrier Frequency Offset and Phase Noise: Introduction

-For example, Luan \emph{et al.} \cite{luan2021phase} focused on the near-field static 2D positioning scenario.
-The authors proposed a robust optimization method to optimize the RIS phase shift for improving localization accuracy.
-The paper also investigated the power optimization problem of the localization system.
-Elzanaty \emph{et al.} \cite{elzanaty2021reconfigurable} studied RIS-assisted localization for multi-antenna mobile users.
-They proposed a \emph{three-dimensional} (3D) model that can be applied in both far-field and near-field scenarios and analyzed the position and orientation error bounds.
-Lin \emph{et al.} \cite{lin2021channel} introduced a novel twin-RIS configuration comprising two RISs with relative spatial rotation.
+RIS has been integrated into localization systems to address the problem of signal blockage, but little consideration has been given to the above-mentioned hardware impairments, i.e., CFO and PN.
+From the perspective of localization distance, existing research can be divided between far-field localization \cite{wang2022location, elzanaty2021reconfigurable, keykhosravi2021semi} and near-field localization \cite{han2022localization, wang2022location, elzanaty2021reconfigurable, zhang2022hybrid}.
+In the far-field case, the {{ UE}-RIS} distance exceeds Fraunhofer distance \cite{balanis2016antenna}, and the signal can be approximated as a planar wave.
+Conversely, in the near-field case, the signal cannot be treated as parallel propagation and should be considered as a spherical wave.
+For example, Luan \emph{et al.} \cite{luan2021phase} focused on the near-field 2D localization scenario, and proposed a robust optimization {algorithm} to {configure} the RIS phase shifts for improving localization accuracy.
+The transmit powers were also optimized in the considered localization system.
+Ozturk \emph{et al.} \cite{ozturk2023ris} introduced a more practical RIS model with phase-dependent amplitude variations in the near-field circumstance.
+The mis-specified CRLB was derived and an approximated mismatched maximum likelihood-based algorithm was proposed for joint UE localization and RIS parameter estimation.
+Lin \emph{et al.} \cite{lin2021channel} introduced a novel twin-RIS configuration comprising two RISs with relative spatial rotations.
 To extract the parameters of the cascaded channel, the authors employed array signal processing and atomic norm denoising techniques.
-They established nonlinear equations based on the characteristics of the twin-RIS structure and accurately recovered the multipath parameters.
-User localization for static users in the far-field scenario is then performed based on the estimated channel parameters.
-Teng \emph{et al.} \cite{teng2022bayesian} introduced a new message-passing algorithm called BULT to effectively solve the localization problem for mobile users in the far-field scenario.
-They also derived the Bayesian Cram\'{e}r-Rao lower bound for the proposed algorithm.
+They established nonlinear equations {exploiting} the characteristics of the twin-RIS structure to recover the multipath parameters.
+Localization for { UE}s in the far-field scenario was then performed based on the estimated channel parameters.

-Although there has been extensive research on user localization with RIS in various scenarios such as static, dynamic, far-field, and near-field, most of the existing works assumed ideal channel conditions without considering realistic impairments like \emph{carrier frequency offset} (CFO) and \emph{phase noise} (PN) that can introduce uncertainties and affect system performance.
-Only a few studies have considered modeling certain interferences.
-For example, \cite{elzanaty2021reconfigurable, keykhosravi2021semi, dardari2021nlos} took into account clock offset, and \cite{dardari2021nlos} considered phase offset.
-However, to the best of our knowledge, there is currently no research that specifically analyzed CFO and PN in RIS-assisted \emph{orthogonal frequency division multiplexing} (OFDM) localization systems.